 Winter in Guadalajara

 Weather is the coolest during the winter in Guadalajara, and you’ll want long pants and closed shoes as well as a sweater (at least in the mornings and evenings).
 Average highs during this season are between 85 degrees F (30 degrees C) and 74 degrees F (23 degrees C).
 You’re unlikely to see rain this time of year.
 This is Guadalajara’s busiest tourist season, especially during the Christmas holidays, which bring special festivals and celebrations, but also higher hotel rates than at other times of the year.

 Events to check out:

 - Navidalia, a unique Christmas fair and theme park allows visitors to experience a multi-sensorial Christmas journey through different worlds, including a visit to Bethlehem, the North Pole, and a traditional Mexican Christmas.
-At the Avila Camacho park from Dec.
-13 to 31.
+At the Avila Camacho Park from mid December to December 31.

 - The anniversary of Guadalajara's founding is celebrated every year in February.
 The city was founded by Cristóbal de Oñate, a Basque conquistador, on Feb.
 14, 1542.
 Festivities to mark the occasion take place from 8:30 a.m. to 10 p.m. and include concerts and theatrical performances, a light show, and other events.

 World Population Review.
 "Guadalajara Population 2021."
 Retrieved March 16, 2021.